Skip to main content

 The City owns and operates a dozen lift stations and roughly 75 kilometers of sewer pipe that collects wastewater from properties and sends it to one of Castlegar’s two wastewater treatment plants.

 Sewage from the north end of town is conveyed to the lagoons on the north side of the Columbia River, and sewage from the south side is conveyed to the south sewage treatment plant in the woodland park neighbourhood.
 At the treatment plants, the wastewater is treated and cleaned before being discharged to the Columbia River.
+This treatment is vital to protect the river ecosystem as well as the broader environment.
+It also protects public health, fisheries, wildlife habitat, tourism and recreation opportunities.

 The Blueberry area does not have sewage collection.
 Instead, properties rely on on-site septic tanks and dispersal fields.
 Septage (septic tank sludge) from these properties is managed by the Regional District of Central Kootenay.